 Prioritize your clients.
 While it’s important to build relationships with all of your clients, the clients who have sent you referrals deserve extra personal attention.
 Leverage the stacking effect when you’re developing your marketing plan.
-Send your Marketing Flyers and eReports to everyone in your database, call your top clients more often and be sure to follow up your phone calls with a personal note.
+Send your item of value and eReports to everyone in your database, call your top clients more often and be sure to follow up your phone calls with a personal note.
 And, don’t forget to deliver Pop-Bys to your A+ and A clients when you’re in their neighborhoods.

 Provide value.
 Buyers and sellers today are thirsty for information about real estate.
 Even people who aren’t currently in the market to buy or sell are curious about home values, mortgages rates and even tips about the latest decorating and home renovation trends.
 Give them what they want in your monthly marketing materials.
 Providing valuable information not only gives them the scoop on real estate topics, it also reinforces your character and competence, further reinforcing your role as their trusted advisor.

 These are just three ways to become a more relational agent.
 Get in touch with a past client today and begin to build the foundation to a great relationship.
 And, don’t forget to remind them that you’re never too busy for any of their referrals!